LowTechCoder/rpi4-retroarch-guide/README.md

 If you'd like to toggle fullscreen, press 'f' on the keyboard.

+Make sure your settings get saved when exiting RetroArch.

+Settings > Configuration > Save Configuration on Quit > [on]

 Hopefully your controller is mostly working, so you should be able to use that now, or you can use the keyboard's up, down, left, right and enter keys to get around in XMB.

 If your controller isn't working go to: